+RAD 211 RAD Procedures III

-RAD 211RAD Procedures III2303Prerequisites:RAD 122
+Prerequisites: RAD 122

-Corequisites: RAD 231, RAD 241, and RAD 251
+Coreguisites: RAD 231, RAD 241, and RAD 251

 This course provides the knowledge and skills necessary to perform standard and specialty radiographic procedures.
-Emphasis is placed on radiographic specialty procedures, pathology, and advanced imaging.
-Upon completion, students should be able to demonstrate competence in these areas.
+Emphasis is placed on radiographic specialty procedures, sectional anatomy, and advanced imaging.
+Upon completion, students should be able to demonstrate an understanding of these areas.